 Iceland is just beginning to come alive with greenery, wildlife and flowers so it’s a beautiful time to hike.
 If you visit in the summer you’ll be able to access some of the most gorgeous and delicate parts of the country.
 Explore wilderness like you’ve never seen before at Laugavegur and discover hidden waterfalls at Svartifoss.

-You don’t always need a guide to hike in Iceland, but do your research and make sure you’re properly prepared before you go if you decide to go alone.
+You don’t always need a guide to go hiking in Iceland, but do your research and make sure you’re properly prepared before you go if you decide to go alone.

 If you’d prefer to go with a guided group for safety and knowledge, click here to see which hikes suit you best!
 You can choose from mountain trails, glacier climbs and even bus or jeep tours if you want to enjoy the scenery but don’t want to actually hike.